- Date : 09/10/2018

 The April amendment was aimed more at banks than individuals, as it made it mandatory for them to upload information on transactions on a daily basis, so that all banks were in the loop.
 RBI’s reasoning: to improve monitoring and ensure compliance with the LRS limits.

 The June amendment introduced two upgrades aimed at the remitter, i.e. you.
-First, the RBI made the remitter’s Permanent Account Number (PAN) mandatory for all transactions, which was not so earlier.
+First, the RBI made the remitter’s Permanent Account Number (PAN) mandatory for all outward remittances, which was not so earlier.
 Second, it brought clarity to the definition of ‘close relative’, which was often being misused.

 “It has been decided,” the RBI notification read, “to align the definition of ‘relative’ with the definition given in the Companies Act, 2013 instead of the Companies Act, 1956.”
 The 2013 Act defines ‘close relatives’ as parents, spouses, children, and their spouses who are immediate relatives.